 There are also times when Hans Price Academy will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
-When in doubt Hans Price Academy will seek legal advice.
+When in doubt [name of setting] will seek legal advice.